fchikwekwe/FaithBot/README.md

 ![Go Report Card](https://goreportcard.com/badge/fchikwekwe/TweetRecall)

-# Faith - Manage your Twitter account with ease
+# FaithBot - Manage your Twitter account with ease

 This twitter bot makes interacting with consumers easier by helping to like 👍 , retweet 📱 and archive 🗄 tweets that meet certain criteria.
 Building off concepts discussed in <a href="/elliotforbes/tutorialedge-v2">Tutorial Edge's Golang Twitter Bot Tutorial</a>, this bot will satisfy the following proposal: